12. Verrou: a floating-point rounding errors checker

 In combination with --exclude, only list symbols which were not already present in the provided exclusion list.

 WARNING: in order to generate a correct list, the whole binary (including symbols listed in the list provided using --exclude) must be instrumented.
-When using both --gen-exclude and --exclude, it is advised to avoid perturbating rounding-modes using --rounding-mode=nearest.
+When using both --gen-exclude and --exclude, it is advised to avoid perturbing rounding-modes using --rounding-mode=nearest.

 This option can be activated with the env variable VERROU_GEN_EXCLUDE.